Gudela Grote

 Gudela Grote (born 4 December 1960) is a German psychologist and academic.
 She was educated in Germany and the United States, and established her career in Switzerland.

 Early life

-Born in Wiesbaden, Hesse, Germany, Grote studied psychology at the University of Marburg and the Technical University in Berlin, and received her doctorate from the Georgia Institute of Technology in Atlanta in 1987 with a dissertation on the situational specificity and consistency of achievement motivation.
+Born in Wiesbaden, Hesse, Germany, Grote studied psychology at the University of Marburg and Technische Universität Berlin, and received her doctorate from the Georgia Institute of Technology in Atlanta in 1987 with a dissertation on the situational specificity and consistency of achievement motivation.
 She continued her research at the Swiss Federal Institute of Technology in Zurich in 1988 and has held visiting positions at the University of Sheffield, Birkbeck University of London, Boston University, NASA Ames, University of Western Australia, and MIT.

 Career

 Grote was appointed Assistant Professor at the ETH Zurich in 1992 and Associate Professor in 1997.
 Since 2000, she has been a full Professor for Work and Organizational Psychology at the Department of Management, Technology and Economics.